 If you want to purchase the classroom library resources I use in my own classroom, they are available at my online store.

-If you want to purchase personalized labels, they are available HERE.
+If you want to purchase only the personalized labels, they are available HERE.
 This set includes 16 personalized label pages that read “From the Library of Mrs. Your Name Here” with 7 different graphics (in color and black and white) to choose from.

 So, did you try it out?
 How did it go?
 Did creating labels in Word make you feel like a crazy person?
 Are there any genres you think I should add to my list?
 Tell me all about it in the comments.